mtaberna/clean-blog-ghost-theme/README.md

 yarn zip
 ```

+# Deployment

+The `main` branch has pre-configured deployment with Github actions. 💡 The action expects that you already have a working Ghost install running at least v2.25.5.

+1. Fork this project

+2. Generate a set of Ghost Admin API credentials, by configuring a new Custom Integration in Ghost Admin&raquo;Integrations.

+3. On GitHub, navigate to your theme repository&raquo;Settings&raquo;Secrets.
+Create a secret called `GHOST_ADMIN_API_URL` containing the API URL and another called `GHOST_ADMIN_API_KEY` containing the Admin API Key.
+Both must be copied exactly from Ghost Admin&raquo;Integrations.

+4. Every commit will now be automatically deployed to your ghost site.

 # Gulp Features Used

 - Autoprefixer - Don't worry about writing browser prefixes of any kind, it's all done automatically with support for the latest 2 major versions of every browser.